-Chris H. Lynn is a moving image maker, sound artist, educator, and curator from the United States.
-His digital images and Super 8 films capture the subtle rhythms of movement, light, and sound in urban and rural landscapes that vary from the Eastern shores of Maryland, U.S. to Nanjing, China.
+Chris H. Lynn is a filmmaker, sound artist, educator, and curator from the United States.
+His digital images and Super 8 films explore the subtle rhythms of movement, light, and sound in urban and rural landscapes that vary from the Eastern shores of Maryland, U.S. to Nanjing, China.

 Chris curated the Experimental Film Program Urban/Rural Landscapes for the Utopia Film Festival in Greenbelt, Maryland from 2005 until 2015.
-He has also curated the 2010 Takoma Park/Silver Spring Experimental Film Festival.
+He also curated the 2010 Takoma Park/Silver Spring Experimental Film Festival.

 For screenings, curating, or speaking engagements send a message to:

 Hi , I think your work (Ships Passing…) will do well in Havana and I am going to suggest that it be shown in the festival.
 I will let you know real soon when things are finalized.
 Cannot findBaoying Windows.